 - Increase the size of each marker

 - Place different markers on different sides of a three-dimensional object.
+More information can be found here.

 As of Depthkit v0.5.7-8, our calibration pipeline has been upgraded to a more robust and reliable infrared detection.
 This results in an improved calibration process, but it mean that your calibration markers must follow the printing specification below in order for them to be successfully detected by infrared.